pryv/dev-site/source/faq-infra.md

 ## Platform prerequisites

-Additionally to the **Deployment design guide** document, a Pryv.IO platform requires its own **domain name**, such as pryv.me to work.
+In addition to the **Deployment design guide** document, a Pryv.IO platform requires its own **domain name**, such as pryv.me to work.
 Apps will access data through the https://${username}.${domain} endpoint, eg.: https://cobra.pryv.me, this can be totally hidden from the end user.

-For communication encryption, we require a **wildcard SSL certificate** for the domain ***.domain**, this can be either bought or generated using [let's encrypt](https://letsencrypt.org/).
+To encrypt data in transit, we require a **wildcard SSL certificate** for the domain ***.domain**, this can be either bought or generated using [let's encrypt](https://letsencrypt.org/).

 Since we use our own DNS servers to resolve the domain associated with the platform, it must be possible to **set name servers** for the domain.
 This must be verified before buying the domain, as some providers do not allow it.

 ### Do SSL certificates need to be signed by publicly trusted CA or can we use self-signed certificates?

-All devices that interact with the Pryv installation must be able to verify the certificates and thus see/trust the CA, even if it is internal.
-In this project, that would involve: the mobile application, all machines that perform analytics and display of the data collected.
+All devices that interact with the Pryv.IO platform must be able to verify the certificates and thus see/trust the CA, even if it is internal.
+That would involve: the mobile application, all machines that perform analytics and display of the data collected.

 ### SSL certificates are mentioned to be wildcard ones.
 Are we able to define all the subdomains beforehand and rather create SSL with SANs?

 Pryv uses a subdomain per user account that is created.
 So no, you cannot use SAN certificates unless you're able to know the possible user base ahead of time.

-### On what cloud offerings can Pryv IO be installed
+### On what cloud offerings can Pryv.IO be installed?

 Pryv can be installed on any cloud offering that runs at least Docker 1.12.6.
 The real consideration here is compliance and the security of the data storage.

-We have run Pryv.IO on the following public clouds: AWS, Azure, Gandi.net, Exoscale.ch, Joyent, Fengqi.asia.
+We have run Pryv.IO on the following public clouds: AWS, Microsoft Azure, Gandi.net, Exoscale.ch, Joyent, Fengqi.asia.

-### What constraints should be considered when choosing a host
+### What constraints should be considered when choosing a host?

-where (in what countries legislation) the data is stored. should be HIPPA/EU DPD compliant…
+You must take into account the legislation covering the people whose data will be stored in the Pryv.IO platform, such as US HIPAA, EU GDPR, Swiss DPA.
+This often includes requirements on the geographic location where the data is stored.

 ### How do you address encryption of the data at rest?
-As medical records will be stored in the MongoDB, are you using DB encryption or some other application specific encryption?
+As medical records will be stored in MongoDB, are you using DB encryption or some other application specific encryption?

 Pryv offers three options here: